Receipt to Google Sheets: Get Receipt Data Into Your Sheet in Seconds

 Pros: 60 seconds end-to-end, no automation to maintain, works with PDFs and phone photos

-Cons: Free for 10 pages/month, paid plan needed for higher volume
+Cons: Free for 30 pages during a 14-day trial, paid plan needed for higher volume

 Manual receipt entry takes 2-3 minutes per receipt.
 SendItSheets takes about 6 seconds.
 See the full time-savings comparison on the receipt extraction page.